 What are your hobbies other than blogging?

 Other than blogging, my biggest hobby right now is photography.
+(You can cheek out my photography Instagram page here).
 Purchasing my new camera was one of the best investments I ever made.
 In the past month since buying it, I’ve offered free photo shoots and video shoots to women who are exploring the gifts God has given them.
 I also love to shoot friends and family.

 It’s just something about learning to capture the world the way that you see it.
 And showing people how truly beautiful and unique they are.